seequent/pure_interface/README.rst

   speaker.topic --> 'Python'

-Accessing the ``topic`` attribute on an ``ISpeaker`` may work for all current implementations of ISpeaker, but this code will likely break at some inconvenient time in the future.
+Accessing the ``topic`` attribute on an ``ISpeaker`` may work for all current implementations of ``ISpeaker``, but this code will likely break at some inconvenient time in the future.

 Duck Type Checking
 ==================